 Cannabis affects your central nervous system to produce sensations including relaxation, mild euphoria, increased appetite and difficulties perceiving space and time.
 Many people mistakenly believe that cannabis is a safe or harmless substance, although if you misuse cannabis you expose yourself to both immediate harm and long-term damage, including the development of an addiction.

-If you become addicted to cannabis, you will feel compelled to continue to misuse this substance, often in increasingly greater amounts, to the detriment to both your physical and mental health.
+If you become addicted to cannabis, you will feel compelled to continue to misuse this substance, often in increasingly greater amounts, negatively impacting your physical and mental health.
 However, cannabis addiction treatment is available so curb those effects and get you back to a healthy version of yourself.

-As with all forms of substance misuse and addiction, cannabis misuse may reveal itself through a variety of signs and symptoms, which can vary in appearance and severity from person to person.
+As with all forms of substance misuse and addiction, cannabis misuse may reveal itself through a variety of signs and symptoms, and vary in appearance and severity from person to person.
 Weed can stay in your system for quite a long time too, so these symptoms of addiction can present themselves at different times; everyone is different.